Azure Cosmos DB integrated cache - Overview

-The query cache will automatically cache query continuation tokens where applicable.
-If you have a query with multiple pages of results, any pages that are stored in the integrated cache will have an RU charge of 0.
-If your subsequent pages of query results require backend execution, they'll have a continuation token from the previous page so they can avoid duplicating previous work.
+The query cache automatically caches query continuation tokens where applicable.
+If you have a query with multiple pages of results, any pages that are stored in the integrated cache have an RU charge of 0.
+If subsequent pages of query results require backend execution, they'll have a continuation token from the previous page so they can avoid duplicating previous work.

 Integrated cache instances within different dedicated gateway nodes have independent caches from one another.
 If data is cached within one node, it is not necessarily cached in the others.
 Multiple pages of the same query are not guaranteed to be routed to the same dedicated gateway node.